coder/docs/admin/workspace-management/process-logging.md

   -l "com.coder.workspace.name=code" \ # Filter by the workspace "code"
   -c exectrace                         # Only show logs from the sidecar
 ```

+## Usage considerations

+- This feature is only supported on Kubernetes workspaces.
+None of the other
+  workspace types (such as those on [EC2][ec2-doc] or using [Coder for
+  Docker][c4d-doc]) currently include include process logging capabilities.
+- With this feature enabled, all of the nodes on which Coder schedules
+  workspaces run Linux kernel >= 5.8.
+If not, workspaces scheduled on
+  incompatible nodes will fail to start correctly for security reasons.
+- **Google Kubernetes Engine users**: At this time, GKE's stable branch runs
+  Linux kernel `5.4`; as such, this feature doesn't work on GKE (you may be able
+  to leverage this feature if you opt for the rapid branch instead).
+- **AWS Elastic Kubernetes Service users**: EKS kernels on the Ubuntu `20.04`
+  image family use the kernel version necessary for this feature (we have not
+  tested other image families)
+- The sidecar attached to each workspace is a [privileged][privileged] container
+  (this is similar to the CVM container on CVM-enabled workspaces), so you may
+  need to review your organization's security policies before enabling this
+  feature.
+Enabling workspace process logging does _not_ grant extra privileges
+  to the workspace container itself, however.
+- Coder logs processes from nested Docker containers (including deeply nested
+  containers) correctly, but Coder does not distinguish between processes
+  started in the workspace and processes started in a child container in the
+  logs.
+- With CVM-enabled workspaces, this feature may detect and log startup processes
+  begun in the outer container (including container initialization processes).
+- Because this feature logs **all** processes in the workspace, high levels of
+  usage (e.g., during a `make` run) will result in an abundance of output in the
+  sidecar container.
+Depending on how your Kubernetes cluster is configured, you
+  may incur extra charges from your cloud provider to store the additional logs.

 [ec2-doc]: ../workspace-providers/deployment/ec2.md
 [c4d-doc]: ../../setup/docker.md